osiweb/Hardware/new/sol20/personality/roms/README.md

 use "16k" or "32k" instead of "8k"

-To add a ROM to the build:
+## Adding a ROM to the build:

-1) Place the CP/M assembler format source file in this directory.
+1. Place the CP/M assembler format source file in this directory.

-2) Add the ROM to the IMAAGES_8K, IMAGES_16K, and/or IMAGES_32K file list as
+1. Add the ROM to the IMAAGES_8K, IMAGES_16K, and/or IMAGES_32K file list as
    desired.
 Note that the 8K ROM can hold 4 images; the 16K ROM can hold 8 images, and the 32K ROM can hold 16 images.

-3) build the desired image by typing "make" with appropriate arguments, as described above.
+1. build the desired image by typing "make" with appropriate arguments, as described above.

-Prerequisites
+## Prerequisites / Tools

 Creating the ROMs using the provided makefile requires a POSIX environment (Linux, Unix, MacOS, cygwin, msys2, etc.) and the following tools:

-1) A85 Assembler. (http://www.retrotechnology.com/restore/a85.html) This is a
+1. A85 Assembler. (http://www.retrotechnology.com/restore/a85.html) This is a
    bare-bones cross assembler that supports the CP/M format.
 In particular, you need Herb Johnson's modified version supporting 8080 instructions.
 The link poinst to Herb Johnson's version at his website.

-2) srecord. (http://srecord.sourceforge.net/) This is a versatile tool for transforming files between various formats including binary, intel hex, and others.
+1. srecord. (http://srecord.sourceforge.net/) This is a versatile tool for transforming files between various formats including binary, intel hex, and others.
 I used this tool rather than the many bin2hex, hex2bin, etc. floating around because it is easy to find and very flexible.